-Chapter E (Therapy Dog Needs Therapy) is now complete as of 12/31/2020.
+Chapter E (Therapy Dog Needs Therapy) was completed and posted 12/31/2020.
 Ch.
 E tackles issues such as therapy animals, race, obedience, training, boundaries, confidence, friendship and how each of these relates to its Autistic characters — rodent, human and (in this chapter) canine.
 While a dog met Aspie Mouse’s forebear in a comic written when the author was about 13, this version’s plot is all-new.

 Notes for Chapter E, “Therapy Dog Needs Therapy”

 While the focus of this graphic novel is a mouse with Autism — so humans are usually secondary — Chapter E is a bit more focused on a human girl who also has Autism (Desiree a/k/a Deedee) and how her interactions with animals — first her dog, then Aspie Mouse — improve her confidence.
 Because Emma is a therapy dog, the topic of therapy animals for Autistic people is a theme.
 And because Desiree’s family is Black, issues of race, racial inequality and immigration in American society are touched upon — albeit not in depth, as race is incidental to the story line: the mother-daughter duo could be of any race, though details specific to these folks’ ethnicity enhances the story in the author’s view.